 - 3.1 The parties agree that, in principle, Project costs should be allocated consistent with the flow of Project benefits and obligations.
-For clarity, this means that a Participant receiving benefits from the Project or from a Partner Facility agrees to pay a pro-rated share of fixed and variable.
-Project costs (minus those costs covered by State agencies and the federal government under separate agreements) and, if applicable, wheeling charges assessed by the JPA to cover the cost of use of Partner Facilities.
-The JPA will develop a Cost Allocation Framework to account for which Participants use which Sites Facilities and Partner Facilities), with input from the Participants.
-The Cost Allocation Framework will also account for use of the Sites Reservoir and Partner Facilities by State of California Agencies and the federal government. - 3.2 Project Costs include actual costs of Project development (i.e., land, water rights, permits), design, construction, debt service, operation and maintenance, major renewals and replacements, and administrative costs.
-Project development costs to date have been funded on a pay as you go basis. - 3.2.1 Project fixed costs (excluding fixed costs associated with Partner Facilities) will include debt service (finance participants only), administrative and general costs of the JPA, operations and maintenance costs, costs of replacements and renewals, and costs to develop and maintain financial sufficiency reserves.
-Project fixed costs (excluding fixed costs associated with Partner Facilities) will be allocated between all Participants based on their percent share of Project storage (excluding any storage allocated to federal and California state agencies). - 3.2.2 Project variable costs generally include power consumption (pumping) net any revenues from power generation and wheeling costs to account for use of Partner Facilities.
+For clarity, this means that a Participant receiving benefits from the Project or from a Partner Facility agrees to pay a pro-rated share of fixed and variable Project costs (minus those costs covered by State agencies and the federal government under separate agreements) and, if applicable, wheeling charges assessed by the JPA to cover the cost of use of Partner Facilities.
+The JPA will develop a Cost Allocation Framework to account for which Participants use which Sites Facilities and Partner Facilities, with input from the Participants.
+The Cost Allocation Framework will also account for use of the Sites Reservoir and Partner Facilities by State of California Agencies and the federal government. - 3.2 Project Costs include actual costs of Project development (i.e., land, Water Right, permits, mitigation), design, construction, debt service, operation and maintenance, major renewals and replacements, and administrative costs.
+Project development costs to date have been funded on a pay as you go basis. - 3.2.1 Project fixed costs (excluding fixed costs associated with Partner Facilities) will include debt service (finance participants only), administrative and general costs of the JPA, operations and maintenance costs (including any ongoing mitigation and monitoring costs), costs of replacements and renewals, and costs to develop and maintain financial sufficiency reserves.
+Project fixed costs (excluding fixed costs associated with Partner Facilities) will be allocated between all Participants based on their Storage Allocation (excluding any storage allocated to federal and California state agencies whose fixed costs will be allocated based on their percent shares, under separate agreements). - 3.2.2 Project variable costs generally include power consumption (pumping) net any revenues from power generation and wheeling costs to account for use of Partner Facilities.
 Variable costs will be allocated based on the estimated annual amount of water moved into and out of storage by each Participant as a percent share of the total annual amount of water moved into and out of storage by all Participants.
 At the end of the year a true-up process will be used to align estimated and actual quantities of water moved.
-State agency and federal government allocation of Project variable costs will be defined in separate agreements with those entities. - Partner Facility Costs.
+State agency and federal government allocation of Project variable costs will be defined in separate agreements with those entities.

+- 3.3 Partner Facility Costs.
 The parties recognize that certain Partner Facilities are needed to realize Project benefits but that not all Participants need to use all the Partner Facilities.
 Partner Facility costs will be allocated to Participants based on actual use and wheeling rates established in the respective Facilities Use Agreements. - 3.4 Preliminary allocation of Project costs among Participants are attached to the Plan of Finance; these allocations are subject to change.